rbdannenberg/o2/README.md

 # o2
-O2 is a new communication protocol and implementation for music systems that aims to replace Open Sound Control (OSC).
+O2 is a communication protocol and implementation for music systems that aims to replace Open Sound Control (OSC).
 Many computer musicians routinely deal with problems of interconnection in local area networks, unreliable